-- d) Review the Company's corporate social responsibility policy, ensuring that it is geared to value creation. - e) Monitor corporate social responsibility strategy and practices and assess their degree of fulfilment. - f) Monitor and evaluate the Company's interaction with its stakeholders. - g) Evaluate all aspects of the non-financial risks the Company is exposed to, including operational, technological, legal, social, environmental, political and reputational risks. - h) Coordinate non-financial and diversity reporting processes in accordance with applicable legislation and international benchmarks.

-The Board Regulations expressly attribute the function of "examining compliance with the Internal Code of Conduct, the Board Regulations and, in general, the Company's rules of governance, and making the necessary proposals for their improvement" to the Audit and Control Committee, and within the framework of this function, it is also responsible for supervising and reviewing corporate policies, such as the corporate social responsibility policy, and periodically assessing the effectiveness of the Company's corporate governance system.

-In addition, the Board Regulations attribute to the Audit and Control Committee the function of controlling and supervising compliance with the risk control and management policy, which includes both financial and non-financial risks, but does not literally include the other functions established in this recommendation

-- 54. The corporate social responsibility policy should state the principles or commitments the Company will voluntarily adhere to in its dealings with stakeholders, specifying at least: - a) The goals of its corporate social responsibility policy and the support instruments to be deployed. - b) The corporate strategy with regard to sustainability, the environment and social issues. - c) Specific practices in matters related to: shareholders, employees, clients, suppliers, social welfare issues, the environment, diversity, fiscal responsibility, respect for human rights and the prevention of illegal conducts. - d) The methods or systems for monitoring the results of the practices referred to above, and identifying and managing related risks. - e) The mechanisms for supervising non-financial risk, ethics and business conduct. - f) Channels for stakeholder communication, participation and dialogue. - g) Responsible communication practices that prevent the manipulation of information and protect the Company's honour and integrity.
+d) Review the Company's corporate social responsibility policy, ensuring that it is geared to value creation. e) Monitor corporate social responsibility strategy and practices and assess their degree of fulfilment. f) Monitor and evaluate the Company's interaction with its stakeholders. g) Evaluate all aspects of the non-financial risks the Company is exposed to, including operational, technological, legal, social, environmental, political and reputational risks. h) Coordinate non-financial and diversity reporting processes in accordance with applicable legislation and international benchmarks.
+Compliant [ ] Partially compliant [ X ] Explain [ ] Company's ru this function, gulations expressly attribute the function of "examining compliance with the Internal Code of Conduct, the Board Regulations and, in general, the les of governance, and making the necessary proposals for their improvement" to the Audit and Control Committee, and within the framework of it is also responsible for supervising and reviewing corporate policies, such as the corporate social responsibility policy, and periodically assessing ess of the Company's corporate governance system. e Board Regulations attribute to the Audit and Control Committee the function of controlling and supervising compliance with the risk control lent policy, which includes both financial and non-financial risks, but does not literally include the other functions established in this lion corporate social responsibility policy should state the principles or commitments the Company will voluntarily adhere to s dealings with stakeholders, specifying at least: a) The goals of its corporate social responsibility policy and the support instruments to be deployed. b) The corporate strategy with regard to sustainability, the environment and social issues. c) Specific practices in matters related to: shareholders, employees, clients, suppliers, social welfare issues, the environment, diversity, fiscal responsibility, respect for human rights and the prevention of illegal conducts. d) The methods or systems for monitoring the results of the practices referred to above, and identifying and managing related risks. e) The mechanisms for supervising non-financial risk, ethics and business conduct. f) Channels for stakeholder communication, participation and dialogue. g) Responsible communication practices that prevent the manipulation of information and protect the Company's honour and integrity.